superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

     } else velocity.x = 0;

     // If the player is on the ground and wants to jump,
-    // we update the `.y` component accordingly let touchBottom = touchSolids || touchPlatforms;
+    // we update the velocity's `.y` component accordingly let touchBottom = touchSolids || touchPlatforms;
     if (touchBottom) {
       if (Sup.Input.wasKeyJustPressed("UP")) {
         velocity.y = this.jumpSpeed;
         this.actor.spriteRenderer.setAnimation("Jump");
       } else {
-        // There, we should play either 'Idle' or 'Run' depending on the horizontal speed if (velocity.x === 0) this.actor.spriteRenderer.setAnimation("Idle");
+        // Here, we should play either "Idle" or "Run" depending on the horizontal speed if (velocity.x === 0) this.actor.spriteRenderer.setAnimation("Idle");
         else this.actor.spriteRenderer.setAnimation("Run");
       }
     } else {
-      // There, we should play either 'Jump' or 'Fall' depending on the vertical speed if (velocity.y >= 0) this.actor.spriteRenderer.setAnimation("Jump");
+      // Here, we should play either "Jump" or "Fall" depending on the vertical speed if (velocity.y >= 0) this.actor.spriteRenderer.setAnimation("Jump");
       else this.actor.spriteRenderer.setAnimation("Fall");
     }